fossasia/eventyay-tickets/doc/features.rst

 Features
 --------

-pretalx is under active development, so features will be added here on a regular basis.
+pretalx is under active development, so we will add features here on a regular basis.

 Talk submission
 ~~~~~~~~~~~~~~~